4 Hypothesis testing

 The test statistic is the value that is used to decide if we reject the null hypothesis or not.

 For continuous variables, as described in Figure 4.6, the test statistic is the sample mean.
-If the sample mean is outside the critical value, we reject the null hypothesis.
+If the sample mean is as or more extreme than the critical value, we reject the null hypothesis.
 If the sample mean is inside the critical value, we do not reject the null hypothesis.
 If you select Step 4 in Figure 4.6, and draw a few samples, you can see if the test statistic, the sample mean, is inside or outside the critical value.
 Again, the reasoning for continuous variables is the same as for the discrete variables.

 4.2.6 P-value

-The p-value is the probability of obtaining a test statistic at least as extreme as the result actually observed, under the assumption that the null hypothesis is true.
+The p-value is the probability of obtaining a test statistic at least as extreme as the result we observed, under the assumption that the null hypothesis is true.

 Rejecting the null hypothesis does not mean that this hypothesis is false or that the alternative hypothesis is true.
 Please, never forget this.

 The reasoning applied when comparing our test statistic to the critical value is the same as when comparing the p-value to the alpha level.
-If the p-value is smaller or equal to than the alpha level, we reject the null hypothesis.
+If the p-value is equal to or smaller than the alpha level, we reject the null hypothesis.
 If the p-value is larger than the alpha level, we do not reject the null hypothesis.

-If the test statistic is within the critical values, the p-value is always larger than the alpha level.
-If the test statistic lies outside the critical value, the p-value is always smaller than the alpha level.
+If the test statistic is less extreme (closer to H0) than the critical values, the p-value is always larger than the alpha level.
+If the test statistic is as or more extreme (further away from H0) than the critical value, the p-value is always smaller than the alpha level.
 In the case that the test statistic is exactly the same as the critical value, the p-value is exactly equal to the alpha level, we still decide to reject the null hypothesis.

 Reject \(H_0\) when \(p\)-value \(\leq \alpha\)

-As both the p-value and the alpha level assume the null to be true, you can find both probabilities under the null distribution.
-For continuous variables, the p-value is the area under the curve of the probability distribution that is more extreme than the sample mean.
-The significance level is chosen by you as a researcher and is fixed.
+As both the p-value and the alpha level assume the null to be true, both probabilities are derived from the null distribution.
+For continuous variables, the p-value is the area under the curve of the \(H_0\) probability distribution that is equal or more extreme than the test statistic.

 It is important to remember that a p-value is a probability under the assumption that the null hypothesis is true.
 Therefore, it is a conditional probability.